tadeyemo32/tadeyemo32/README.md

  Full-stack developer and Computer Science student at the University of Aberdeen.
 I enjoy backend development, building crypto mining rigs, and solving problems through code.
-Currently exploring systems programming with C and strengthening my DSA skills with LeetCode and real world projects.
+Currently exploring systems programming with C++ and strengthening my DSA skills with LeetCode and real world projects.

 ---